xtophs/charts/incubator/kafka/README.md

 # Apache Kafka Helm Chart

-This is an implementation of Kafka PetSet found here:
+This is an implementation of Kafka StatefulSet found here:

  * https://github.com/Yolean/kubernetes-kafka